apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 create table training as
 select
   l.userid,
-  l.movieid
+  l.itemid
 from
   ratings2 l
 where
-  l.movieid not in
+  l.itemid not in
     (select
-       r.movieid
+       r.itemid
     from
       testing r
     where